 Any legal due diligence exercise will not only affect whether a transaction will proceed or not, but it can also impact the deal structure, purchase price, representation and warranties in a definitive agreement and pre- and post-closing covenants.
 The ultimate product of a due diligence review is the due diligence report.
 Due diligence reports range from an oral presentation to a lengthy document with very detailed findings.
 Generally, the length and level of detail in the report will correspond with the scope of the legal due diligence review.

-Acquirors and vendors should put advanced thought into the due diligence of their next transaction to streamline what is often a labourious and disruptive process.
-Acquirors and their consultants should be savvy enough to make detailed requests to the vendor that set out specific items of concern for them and do not bogged down a vendor with irrelevant or duplicate requests.
+Acquirers and vendors should put advanced thought into the due diligence of their next transaction to streamline what is often a labourious and disruptive process.
+Acquirers and their consultants should be savvy enough to make detailed requests to the vendor that set out specific items of concern for them and do not bogged down a vendor with irrelevant or duplicate requests.

 Vendors should prepare themselves for sale by maintaining accurate and easily accessible records that can be provided to a potential acquirer in a streamlined way.